benbalter/schedule-discussion-posts-action/README.md

 This action will create a discussion post in a repository at a scheduled time.

+## Why would I use this?

+1. You want to schedule a Discusion post to go live at a specific time in the future (examples: announcements, weekly updates, when you're out of office, etc.)
+1. You want to post a Discussion post on behalf of someone else (example: posting on behalf of an executive)
+1. You want to coordinate a "comms cascade" creation of a post across multiple repositories (example: a cross-organizational announcement made my multiple authors in multiple repos, with messages tailored to each audience)

 ## Usage

 Setting up the action requires three steps (described in detail below):